 A Kickass proxy is essentially a site that let’s you get back-door access to KAT.
 They’ll make your browser appear as if it’s based in a location where KAT isn’t illegal, masking your IP address and allowing you to access the site.
 Let me explain.

 Sounds simple, right?
-These sites come and go because they’re frowned upon.
-In most cases these sites are also frowned upon which is why they come and go.
+It is, but in most cases, these sites are also frowned upon which is why they come and go.

 Working Kickass proxy sites